Nokia unveils new metal-body Lumia smartphone

 Research company Gartner said on Tuesday that Nokia lost 5 percentage points of market share in the first quarter, falling to 14.8 percent compared to number one Samsung's 23.6 percent share.
 Nokia held a 19.7 percent share just a year ago.

-Shares in Nokia were down 3.6 percent to 2.84 euros by 1310 GMT, valuing the company at 11 billion euros.
+Shares in Nokia were down 3.6 percent to 2.84 euros by 1410 British time, valuing the company at 11 billion euros.